 North Rhine-Westphalia is diverse – also from a culinary point of view.
 Whether down-to-earth in the traditional brewhouses , unusual and inspiring cuisine or star catering trade: The culinary offer in North Rhine-Westphalia is limitless and leaves nothing to be desired.

 Your North Rhine-Westphalia ACTIVE - your zest for life.

 Those of you wishing to really let off steam can do this in North Rhine-Westphalia.
-For example, there are 13,800 kilometres of cycle tracks in the region.
 Those setting off by bicycle or on foot will be rewarded on the varied tours with very special insights.

 Your North Rhine-Westphalia NATURE - your nature experience.

-NRW is greener than many think: far more than half of the state consists of forests, rivers, fields, and meadows.
-Specifically the National Park and 14 nature parks invite visitors to discover North Rhine-Westphalia’s green side close up and personally.
+North Rine-Westphalia is greener than you might expect.
+Far more than half of the state is covered by forests, rivers, fields and meadows.
+The National Park and 12 nature parks invite visitors to discover the green side of the state close up and personally.

 Your North Rhine-Westphalia HEALTH - your vitality.

 Hot springs, mud baths or drinking cures – North Rhine-Westphalia is healthy.
-Spa and health holidays play a very special role here since prevention is combined with recuperation here.
+Spa and health holidays play a very special role here since prevention is combined with recuperation.

 Your North Rhine-Westphalia CULTURE - your discovery.